 Definition and explanation:

-Marketable securities are highly liquid securities such as stocks, short-term bonds, commercial papers treasury bills and money market instruments etc. In order to qualify as a marketable security, the investment must be highly liquid that is it must be quickly convertible into cash without significant loss in value.
+Marketable securities are highly liquid securities such as stocks (both common and preferred), short-term bonds, commercial papers treasury bills and money market instruments etc. In order to qualify as a marketable security, the investment must be highly liquid – that is it must be quickly convertible into cash without significant loss in value.

 Marketable securities are considered as liquid as cash.
 Rather than holding a large amount of cash, companies usually prefer to keep their liquid resources in the form of a right combination of cash and marketable securities.

-Marketable securities are mostly classified as available for sale securities and are listed in the balance sheet immediately after the cash.
+Marketable securities are mostly classified as available for sale securities and are therefore listed in the balance sheet immediately after cash.

 Advantages/benefits of marketable securities: